47780/47780.github.io/_posts/2022-07-14-PowerShell-Bits-01.markdown

 ---
 layout: post
-title:  "PowerShell Bits 01"
+title:  "PowerShell Bits #01"
 date:   2022-07-14 00:30:00 -0600
 author: Leo
 categories: powershell
 ---

-# PowerShell Bits 01

 Once again, the whole purpose behind this site is to generally minimize the amount of times I have to google the same things again and again.
-So to help my memory of a goldfish, I'm starting a series were I jot down quick PowerShell commands I put together that I know I'll be using again later.
+So, to help my limited memory, I'm starting a series were I jot down quick *PowerShell* commands I put together that I know I'll be using again later.

 This first entry will cover a couple commands I put together when I needed to create several groups at once and also add users to these groups.
 There are probably prettier ways of doing this but, I am a big fan of quick and dirty when it comes to small one off scripts like this.

 ## Creating groups in bulk

-I had a list of like 8 groups that needed to be created, all under the same OU so we'll just start with an array for the names.
+I had a list of 8 groups that needed to be created, all under the same OU so we'll just start with an array for the names.

 ```powershell
 $group_list = @(